 Fire extinguishers come in a variety of weights, such as 2.5, 4, 5, 10, and 20 pounds.
 These values represent how much suppressing agent the bottles hold.
 The additional weight of the bottle, stem, head, and hose are not factored into the weight.

 For most household purposes, 5-pound fire extinguishers are sufficient.
-In a garage setting, it is better to use a 10-pound extinguisher since you’ll likely have more storage space, and there are more combustibles in a garage (think chemicals, rags, and scrap wood).
-On the other hand, 2.5-pound extinguishers are perfect for vehicles.
+In a garage setting, it is better to use a 10-pound extinguisher since there are more combustibles in a garage (think chemicals, rags, and scrap wood).
+Compact, 2.5-pound extinguishers are perfect for vehicles.

 When it comes to the physical bottles, they all have a similar shape and size relative to volume.
 While it may seem that bigger is better, large extinguishers can be challenging to store and handle.
-Finding an extinguisher that fits where you need it is key.
+Finding an extinguisher that fits its intended location is key.

 Tips for Using a Fire Extinguisher

-When using a fire extinguisher, you should follow the P.A.S.S. system:
+When using a fire extinguisher, follow the P.A.S.S. system:

-You should only use a fire extinguisher once before discarding it or taking it for service.
-Dry chemical will cling to the grease on the valve seal, and allow the nitrogen that charges the bottle to escape.
-Carbon dioxide detectors don’t use gauges, so you can’t be sure how well they’re charged or how full they are.
+Only use a fire extinguisher once before discarding it or taking it for service.
+Dry chemical will cling to the grease on the valve seal and allow the nitrogen that charges the bottle to escape.
+Carbon dioxide detectors don’t use gauges, so people can’t be sure how well they’re charged or how full they are.

-- Use your fire extinguisher to get you and your family to safety
+• Use a fire extinguisher to clear a path to safety

-- Only use an extinguisher once before replacing or servicing
+• Only use an extinguisher on time before replacing or servicing

 FAQs

-Below, you’ll find the most frequently asked questions and answer regarding fire extinguishers.
-If you have more questions, many local fire departments offer fire safety training.
-They’re a great resource for learning about how to keep your family safe and implement a fire safety plan.
-They’ll be more than happy to help and answer your questions.
+Below, find succinct answers to some of the most frequently asked questions regarding fire extinguishers.
+Those with more questions about this possibly life-saving device may wish to take the fire safety training course offered by many local fire departments.
+These courses are a great resource for learning about how to make and implement a fire safety plan, and the fire professionals ought to be more than happy to help and answer questions.

 Q. What is inside a fire extinguisher?

-You’ll find water, dry chemical powder, wet chemical foam, or carbon dioxide inside a fire extinguisher.
+Water, dry chemical powder, wet chemical foam, or carbon dioxide may be inside a fire extinguisher.
 It depends on the type of extinguisher.

 Q. How do you use an extinguisher?